 Florida Rule

-The Supreme Court of Florida, in an opinion from September 29, 2016, amended their attorneys’ Professional Rules of Conduct that mandates that a Florida licensed attorney take three (3) hours of approved technology as CLE.
+The Supreme Court of Florida, in an opinion from September 29, 2016, amended their attorneys’ Professional Rules of Conduct that mandates that a Florida licensed attorney take three (3) hours of approved technology as a CLE.
 The Florida Supreme Court further issued a mandate that Florida attorneys must adhere to the Florida state cybersecurity rules.

 Massachusetts Rule